hexojs/hexo/source/docs/setup.md

 date: 2012-11-01 18:13:30
 ---

-After the installation is done, execute the following command, Hexo will build all necessary files for the website.
+After installed, execute the following command in the folder you want.
+Hexo will build all files you need in the target folder.

 ``` bash
 hexo init <folder>
 ```

-After the files are built, the structure of folder will look like this.
+After built, here's how the folder looks like:

 ``` plain
 |-- .gitignore